 5.Institute for Functional Medicine.
 Evidence supporting the functional medicine approach to mitochondrial dysfunction and inflammation in brain health.
 Accessed January 6, 2026.

-Do I have to read the entire book before the meeting?
+Do I have to read everything before attending?

-No. We know your time is limited.
-Each session focuses on key takeaways and actionable strategies.
-You can participate and benefit even if you only have time to skim a chapter or watch a five-minute video clip during your morning coffee.
+No. Each session highlights key takeaways and practical strategies.
+You can benefit even if you only skim a section or watch a short clip.

-I’m already overwhelmed—is this group too much "homework"?
+I’m already overwhelmed—will this feel like more “homework”?

 What if my loved one has a different type of dementia?